BruceEckel/RethinkingObjects/README.md

 * Fix with: <strong><code>sudo apt install python3.9-distutils</code></strong>

 ## Notes

+* If you want to know more about Pants, their documentation is [here](https://www.pantsbuild.org/first_tutorial.html.)

 * There are [reasons to consider using WSL 1](https://learn.microsoft.com/en-us/windows/wsl/compare-versions#exceptions-for-using-wsl-1-rather-than-wsl-2) rather than WSL 2.